sl-design-system/components/docs/website/README.md

 </section>
 ```

-which results in the output file:
+which results in the output documentation file:
 ![image](https://user-images.githubusercontent.com/111562742/214551216-98bf7112-09e1-4f5e-8fc6-156124ca61a4.png)

 #### Component example with code